Violet Coco: Activist's jail term overturned in Australia protest row

 Coco pleaded guilty to breaching traffic laws, lighting a flare and disobeying police orders to move on.

-When sentencing her in December, Magistrate Allison Hawkins said the 31-year-old let the "entire city suffer" with her "selfish emotional actions", and repeatedly cited the claim - still tendered as fact by police then - that the protest had blocked an ambulance.
+When sentencing her in December, Magistrate Allison Hawkins said the 32-year-old let the "entire city suffer" with her "selfish emotional actions", and repeatedly cited the claim - still tendered as fact by police then - that the protest had blocked an ambulance.

 She also denied Coco bail pending her appeal - a decision reversed after the activist spent almost two weeks in prison.